 - 77% of people say that working from home has improved their overall health and wellbeing

 - 85% of over 15,000 global businesses confirm that great location flexibility lead to an increase in productivity

 - 80% of people said that when faced with two similar jobs, they would turn down the one that did not offer flexible working conditions

 So how can you equip your small business team with the right remote working tools to ensure that they can fulfill all aspects of their role…now and in the future?
 These are the types of tools your team is going to need.

 This is an essential starting point to establish your remote/home working set up.
 Ensure employees have a working desktop or laptop computer, reliable WiFi and a smartphone.
 This may sound basic, but it is the first step to getting started.
-Depending on their role there may be other things that are necessitates, such as a printer, scanner, landline, etc. If these devices are critical to their job you should provide and maintain them so that their change of location does not affect their ability to work.
+Depending on their role there may be other things that are necessities, such as a printer, scanner, landline, etc. and with those things come expenses such as printer ink, paper, and more.
+If these devices are critical to their job you should provide and maintain them so that their change of location does not affect their ability to work.